linked-conservation-data/crmntp/source/ntp48.md

 ## Scope note:

-scope note goes here
+This property connects an instance of E1 CRM Entity with a type (E55 Type) which is valid for the class E42 Identifier.
+The domain instance does not have a preferred identifier (instance of E42 Identifier) of that type.

 ## Examples:

-* MS Sinai XX does not have preferred identifier by Kamil
+* MS Sinai Greek 1681 (E22) _does not have preferred identifier of type_ Kamil (E55) [Kamil catalogue numbers have been given to the manuscripts in Sinai by Kamil but there are no numbers assigned by Kamil to some of them.]

 ## In First Order Logic: